TechnionTDK/jbs-json23plet/README.md

 # json23plet
-A tool for creating and running generators of triplets (in ttl format) from given jsons files.
+A command-line tool for generating RDF triplets from Jsons input.

 # Installation